 What BRCA May Mean for You

-At Mount Sinai Chelsea, most of our patients are women concerned about breast or ovarian cancer.
+At the Chelsea facility, most of our patients are women concerned about breast or ovarian cancer.
 As a result, the genetic mutations we see tend to be in the BRCA1 and BRCA2 genes, though there are other genetic mutations that can increase your risk of these types of cancer.

 If you have either or both of the BRCA genetic mutations, it can raise your lifetime risk of getting breast cancer to 87 percent (compared with 12 percent in the general population) and your risk of ovarian cancer to 54 percent (compared with 1 percent to 2 percent generally).
 A BRCA mutation can also increase your risk of other types of cancer, including melanoma and pancreatic, stomach, esophageal, and bileduct cancers.